For example, AccessAlly has no way of knowing whether it’s on a “live” site or a “staging” site. It will simply function as directed.

 This is not a way to copy one AccessAlly site’s user and order data to a new “blank” AccessAlly installation… because it does not carry over all of the settings, only the payments and users.

 This feature is intended for identical copies of an AccessAlly site, with minor edits like to your theme or content – not to products.

 You can find the settings mentioned in this article by going to: AccessAlly > General Settings > Developer Tools

 2. Specify which URL belongs to the “Live” site

 This first option inside the AccessAlly Developer tools will ensure that your AccessAlly plugin will only charge auto subscription payments if the site URL it’s installed on matches the URL you specify in the settings.

-It is recommended that you enable this box on any site that AccessAlly is installed on, whether a staging site or a live site.
+It is recommended that you enable this box on any site that AccessAlly is installed on.
+This can prevent errors further down the road.